Imprint of the adjoint meson spectrum in the decay patterns of hidden-bottom tetraquarks: Introduction

 For a hidden-bottom tetraquark configuration in the static limit, if the light quark-antiquark pair does not carry orbital angular momentum, $k$ can take two values: $1/2\otimes 1/2=0\oplus1$ such that both LDF configurations carry $P=-1$, whereas they carry $C=+1$ and $-1$, respectively.
 Note that the former, $0^{+-}$ has only one static energy associated with it {\it i.e.,} $\Sigma_u^{-}$, whereas the later, $1^{--}$ is associated with a multiplet of static energies {\it i.e.,} $\Sigma_g^{+}, \Pi_g$.
 Tab.~\ref{tab:qnos} explicitly shows that $\Sigma_u^{-}$ can be combined with a spin $1$ static $\bar{Q}Q$ configuration to form $Z_2$ tetraquark that carries $J^{PC}$ quantum numbers of electrically neutral $Z_b$ and $Z_b'$.
 However, for LDF carrying $k^{PC}=1^{--}$, only the static energy carrying BO quantum numbers $\Sigma_g^{+}$ can be combined with spin $0$ static $\bar{Q}Q$ configuration to form $Z_1$ tetraquark, which also carries $J^{PC}$ quantum numbers of electrically neutral $Z_b$ and $Z_b'$.
-If the masses of LDF configurations associated with $Z_1$ and $Z_2$ are degenerate, then it is expected that the masses for the physical $Z_1$ and $Z_2$ tetraquarks obtained as a result of solving the coupled Schr\"odinger equations are close.
+If the masses of the physical $Z_1$ and $Z_2$ tetraquarks obtained as a result of solving the coupled Schr\"odinger equations are close, then it is expected that the LDF configurations associated with $Z_1$ and $Z_2$ are degenerate.
 This in turn implies that the experimentally observed $Z_b$ and $Z_b'$ can be written as superpositions of $Z_1$ and $Z_2$ that have the same quantum numbers and similar masses.
 Let us start with the assumption that $Z_1$ and $Z_2$ have similar masses, and this implies their respective LDF configurations are also degenerate.
 In particular, the electrically neutral partners of $Z_b$ and $Z_b'$ tetraquarks with $J^{PC}=1^{+-}$ can be written as superpositions of $Z_1$ and $Z_2$ with $1^{--}$ and $0^{-+}$ as LDF quantum numbers, respectively:

 where,

 In the Heavy Quark Spin Symmetry limit, the LDF quantum numbers relevant for $S\text{-wave}+S\text{-wave}$ heavy-light thresholds and compatible with the quantum numbers of $Z_b$ and $Z_b'$ are also $1^{--}$ and $0^{-+}$.
 There are two such thresholds corresponding to: i) a pseudoscalar meson and a vector meson ($B\bar{B^*}$), and ii) two vector mesons ($B^*\bar{B^*}$).
 Therefore, these two heavy-light meson pairs can also be written as superpositions of $Z_1$ and $Z_2$ given in Eq.~\eqref{eq:z1z2} as follows,